Associate in Science in Nursing

 - LPN students must submit a copy of LPN license (current and undisciplined) for the state of Missouri.

-- Selection of nursing students will be based on the GPA of the Nursing Program prerequisite courses and the TEAS score.
+- Selection of nursing students will be based on the GPA of the Nursing Program prerequisite courses and the TEAS score (minimum composite TEAS score of 150 is required for application to the Nursing Program).

 - Additional requirements for those selected for the Nursing Program: